Understanding Custom Home Building Costs: Your Guide to Staying on Budget

 The honest answer is: it depends.

-The cost per square foot varies widely based on:
+The cost per square foot varies widely based on several factors:

 In our area, most custom homes range anywhere from $310 to $700+ per square foot.